 Juvenicide: Reframing the youth violence debate

 My latest project seeks to reframe the research and policy debate on ‘youth violence’ and reframe it around the concept of ‘juvenicide’.
 According to the WHO, youth aged 15-29 represent 40% of global homicide victims.
 Despite this staggering statistic, young people are still predominantly framed as perpetrators rather than victims of lethal violence.
-My latest project seeks to reframe this skewed debate by de-centering ‘youth violence’, which places excessive blame on youth for killing each other, and advance instead a theorization of youth killings as a specific form of violence grounded in the precarization of young life.
-Paralleling the theoretical and legal conceptualisation of femicide, the project builds on emerging theorizations on the concept of juvenicidio in Latin America, and seeks to identify patterns of precarization of the youth population which would provide the theoretical grounding for the concept of juvenicide.
-This project was awarded initial seed funding by the Wenner-Gren Foundation and the Independent Social Research Foundation.
-Larger applications for a cross-cultural ethnographic study are currently underway.
+Paralleling the theoretical and legal conceptualisation of femicide, this project seeks to identify patterns of material and symbolic precarization of the youth population across several Latin American cities (San Salvador, Ciudad Juárez, Bogotá, Quibdó, São Paulo, Córdoba), seeking to identify and measure patterns in violence affecting youth, and produce a typology of juvenicide.
+This project is carried out in connection with the Colectivo Juvenicidio y Resistencias Sociales (JUVIR).
+It has been awarded funding by the Wenner-Gren Foundation, the Independent Social Research Foundation, and the Swiss Network for International Studies.

 Informal housing, migration and criminal gangs